AI-Native GTM Ops Consulting for B2B Tech Startups

 Interim GTM Leadership

-Your new CRO needs an Ops right-hand today.
-I step in immediately while you spend 4–6 months finding the perfect full-time hire.
+Your new CRO needs an AI-fluent Ops right-hand on day one.
+I step in immediately — knowing which tools to build, buy, or skip — while you spend 4–6 months finding the perfect full-time hire.

 Proven Impact